Jan Pieterszoon Coen: Conquest of Jayakarta and Banda (1618–1622)

 As a merchant and Calvinist, Coen was convinced of the necessity of strict enforcement of contracts entered into with Asian rulers.
 He accordingly aided Indonesian princes against their indigenous rivals or against other European powers and was given commercial monopolies for the company in return.
 Thus the Dutch, at the price of heavy military and naval investment, slowly gained control of the area's rich spice trade.

 Between 1614 and 1618, Coen secured a clove monopoly in the Moluccas and a nutmeg monopoly in the Banda Islands.
 The inhabitants of Banda had been selling the spices to the English and other Indonesians tribes owing to their offering better prices, despite contracts with the Dutch, which obliged them to sell only to the VOC, at low prices.

 In 1621, he led the Dutch conquest of the Banda Islands, using Japanese mercenaries.
 After encountering some fierce resistance, mostly by cannons that the natives had acquired from the English, they took the island of Lonthor by force.
-Many thousands of inhabitants were massacred and replaced by slave labor from other islands to make way for Dutch planters.
+2,800 inhabitants were massacred and replaced by slave labor from other islands to make way for Dutch planters.
 Of the 15,000 inhabitants it is believed only about a thousand survived on the island.
 Eight hundred people were deported to Batavia.

 Because of disputes at the head office in Bantam with natives, the Chinese, and the English, the VOC desired a better central headquarters.
 Coen thus directed more of the company's trade through Jakarta, where it had established a factory in 1610.
 However, not trusting the native ruler, he decided in 1618 to convert the Dutch warehouses into a fort.
 While away on an expedition, the English took control of the town.
 Coen managed to reconquer Jakarta in 1619, with fire destroying most of the town during the process.
 He rebuilt the city and fort, thus founding the new Dutch town over the ruins of its predecessor, which he forthwith proclaimed the capital of the Dutch East Indies.
 In 1621, the city was renamed Batavia.
 Coen preferred Nieuw Hoorn, after his hometown, but did not get his way.